Managing delegated mailboxes via API

 https://api360.yandex.net/admin/v1/org/{ORGANIZATION}/mailboxes/delegated

-where {ORGANIZATION} is the ID of the organization you got at Step 2.1 of the "Preparing to work with delegated mailboxes" instruction.
+where {ORGANIZATION} is the ID of the organization you obtained in Step 2.1 of the "Prepare to work with the API" guide.

 Example